Qstreet/d3/d3Notes.md

 ### d3.scaleOrdinal
 #### Use to match string value x to color value y
+ex.
+Africa: red, Europe: Blue

-Ordinal scale domains and ranges are always made up of array values
+Ordinal scale domains and ranges are always made up of array of discrete values

 ```
 let nationToColor = d3.scaleOrdinal()